verociraptor/simple-tweet/README.md

 The following **additional** features are implemented:

 - [x] User can click on the Cancel button on compose tweet page to exit the page.
+- [x] Tweet button is disabled and greyed out when tweet reaches max character count or above.
+- [x] Character count turns red when user has reached max character count or above.

 ## Video Walkthrough